 Come join us on a world tour of the cities of tomorrow, powered by innovation.

-New York has been the epitome of a “modern city” ever since the construction of its first skyscrapers.
-It’s no coincidence the iconic city centre is always the first to fall victim to disaster movies – and that its citizens are often the ones to save the day before the credits roll.
+New York has been the epitome of a “modern city” ever since its first high-rise buildings scraped the sky.
+It’s no coincidence its iconic city center is always the first to fall victim to disaster movies – and that its citizens are often the ones to save the day before the credits roll.
 Thanks to the city’s Internet Master Plan NYC isn’t just resilient, its digital infrastructure is ready to support the connected city of tomorrow.

 Perhaps the most visible beacons of the urban hub’s digital infrastructure are almost 2,000 high-speed digital kiosks.
 Across the city, NYC replaced payphones to provide the world's largest and fastest free public Wi-Fi network.
 The kiosks can also be used to charge devices, and a tablet provides access to municipal services, maps and directions.

 Transport, logistics and mobility have always been central to port city Hamburg’s economy and global image.
 Today, this puts it at the forefront of modern, low-carbon transit solutions.
 The Hamburg Climate Plan aims to halve the metropolitan area’s CO2 emissions by 2030.
 Its ambitious aim to become a Climate Smart City is driven by a project plan that includes more than 200 projects – from increasing renewable energy supply to the transformation of green spaces, sustainable heating to eco-friendly mobility.